zeke/vibes/README.md

 You now have a new, empty Git repository called `vibes` on your computer.

-Next, open this new folder in Cursor:

-1. In GitHub Desktop, click **Repository > Show in Finder** (Mac) or **Repository > Show in Explorer** (Windows) to open the folder location.
-1. In Cursor, click **File > Open Folder...** and select the `vibes` folder you just created.
+In Cursor, click **File > Open Folder...** and select the `vibes` folder you just created.

-Alternatively, you can drag the `vibes` folder from Finder/Explorer directly into the Cursor window to open it.

-## Step 2: Dive in
+## Step 2: Commence vibing

-In cursor, type <kbd>cmd + i</kbd> to open Agent mode.
+In Cursor, type <kbd>cmd + i</kbd> to open Agent mode.
 You should see a new panel on the right side of the screen that says "New Chat"

 Type an instruction like this: